SMALL PHONE

 Highlight bright flowering plants in darker months.

-Up to 20% of people experience seasonal affective disorder (SAD) during winter when sunlight exposure decreases.
-Stock and display eye-catching winter blooms like poinsettias, cyclamens, orchids, and chrysanthemums known to boost moods.
+Seasonal affective disorder (SAD) impacts 3% of the general population, and is heightened during winter when sunlight exposure decreases.
+Stock and display eye-catching winter blooms like poinsettias, cyclamens, orchids, and chrysanthemums, all of which are known to boost moods.

 Icon of a bouquet of daises